 By default, when members upload files to a group, each member of the group is notified.
 If a small change is made to the file, and then re-uploaded, again each member of the group gets a notification.
 A recent change in Commons 1.5 allows for “Silent Uploads.”
 Just mark the checkbox labeled “Silent Upload” and you will not clog up your colleagues’ mailbox unnecessarily.
 For more information, see Working with Group Files on the Commons Help.

-Blogs on the Commons are by default visible to everyone on the Web who knows the blog’s URL, or who can navigate to it from within the Commons, or find it through Web searches.
-Search engines index the Commons as they do other Web sites, but there are settings available on the WordPress dashboard which can be used to control who can read your blogs.
+Sites on the Commons are by default visible to everyone on the Web who knows the site’s URL, or who can navigate to it from within the Commons, or find it through Web searches.
+Search engines index the Commons as they do other Web sites, but there are settings available on the WordPress dashboard which can be used to control who can access your site.

 You can also password protect certain blog posts and pages so that they are only viewable to a subset of your readers.

-When you create a group on the Commons, you can optionally create a Group Blog.
-The privacy settings are similar to individual blogs.
-So even if you have a private or hidden group, you can create a public blog if you want.
-For more information, see Groups and Group Blogs.
+When you create a group on the Commons, you can optionally create a Group Site.
+The privacy settings are similar to individual sites.
+So even if you have a private or hidden group, you can create a public site if you want.
+For more information, see Groups and Group Sites.

 BuddyPress Docs – A Private Wiki for Groups